 In the meantime, these approaches can help you manage it:

-- Use heat.
-Heat helps relax your muscles and can help relieve aches and stiffness.
+- Use heat: Heat may help relax your muscles and relieve aches and stiffness.

-- Use ice or cold compresses.
-These can help numb pain and may be particularly helpful if you’re also experiencing swelling.
+- Use ice or cold compresses: Cold compresses can help numb pain and may be particularly helpful if you’re also experiencing swelling.

-- Try nonprescription pain relief.
-Acetaminophen (Tylenol), ibuprofen (Advil), and other over-the-counter pain medications can help relieve pain temporarily.
+- Try nonprescription pain relief: Acetaminophen (Tylenol), ibuprofen (Advil), and other over-the-counter pain medications can help relieve pain temporarily.
 Be sure to follow the dosage instructions on the package.
-If the recommended dose isn’t effective or you need to take pain relievers for more than a few days, it’s best to see your healthcare provider.
+If the recommended dose isn’t effective or you need to take pain relievers for more than a few days, it’s best to see a healthcare professional.

-- Try massage.
-A healthcare provider, physical therapist, or massage therapist can use massage therapy to help release pain and tension in your jaw.
+- Try massage: A healthcare professional, physical therapist, or massage therapist can use massage therapy to help release pain and tension in your jaw.
 You can also learn how to use some techniques on your own.
 They may be especially helpful for TMJ disorders.

-Although jaw pain isn’t always serious, pain accompanied by certain symptoms could point to a more serious condition that requires treatment.
+Although jaw pain typically isn’t always serious, other symptoms you experience along with it could point to a more serious condition that requires treatment.

-You may want to consider seeing your healthcare provider or dentist if the pain sticks around for more than a few days or seems to clear up and come back.
+You may want to consider seeing a healthcare professional or dentist if the pain sticks around for more than a few days or seems to clear up and come back.

-Here are some other signs it may be time to get a medical professional’s opinion:
+Other signs it may be time to get a medical professional’s opinion include: